Hundreds jam airport as evacuations from Vietnam's Danang begin

 Authorities have not officially linked the new cases in Danang to illegal immigration.

-The government said in a separate statement that authorities in Ha Giang province, which borders China, had caught more than 1,500 people illegally crossing into the province since May.
+The government said that authorities in Ha Giang province, which borders China, had caught more than 1,500 people illegally crossing into the province since May.

-Most of those caught were Vietnamese citizens, the statement said, and had since been quarantined.
+Most of those caught were Vietnamese citizens, the government said, and had since been quarantined.

-(Reporting by Khanh Vu and Phuong Nguyen; Writing by James Pearson; Editing by Ed Davies and Martin Petty)
+(Reporting by Khanh Vu and Phuong Nguyen; Additional reporting by Yi Shu Ng in Singapore; Writing by James Pearson,; Editing by Martin Petty and Ed Osmond)